cota/dbt-bench/README.md

 ## QEMU-user performance

 Scripts are provided to invoke `dbt-bench.pl` for different QEMU tags (or commit id's).
-See the `QEMU_VERSIONS` variable in the Makefile.
-Note that you will need to have defined `QEMU_PATH` and `QEMU_ARCH` as environment variables, so that the scripts can check out the appropriate tags in the QEMU git repository and invoke the right `linux-user` binary.
+See the `QEMU_TAGS` variable in the Makefile.
+Note that you will also need to have defined `QEMU_PATH` and `QEMU_ARCH` when running make, so that the scripts can check out the appropriate tags in the QEMU git repository and invoke the right `linux-user` binary.

-* PNG plots with the integer and floating point NBench results can be generated with:
+* PNG/txt plots with the integer and floating point NBench results can be generated with:
 ```
 $ make nbench
 ```

-* PNG plots for Perl benchmarks (built with `make perl-deps` as described above) can be generated with:
+* PNG/txt plots for Perl benchmarks (built with `make perl-deps` as described above) can be generated with:
 ```
 $ make perl